skydoves/Chamber/README.md

 ```

 ### ShareLifecycle
-Chamber synchronizes the ChamberField that has the same scope and same key. <br>
+Chamber synchronizes the ChamberProperty that has the same scope and same key. <br>
 Also pushes a lifecycleOwner to the Chamber's lifecycle stack.<br>
 Here is an example that has _MainActivity_ and _SecondActivity_.